 Propine Side Effects

-Note: This page contains side effects data for the generic drug dipivefrin ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Propine.
+Note: This document contains side effect information about dipivefrin ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Propine.

 Applies to dipivefrin ophthalmic: ophthalmic solution